gucheen/flagship/README.md

 # flagship
-App manager for you nodejs apps.
+App manager for your nodejs apps.